 Andres Goeta: Let’s say this.
 I had at least four or five people whom I had to interview.
 And even though the others had great hospitality experience, I ended up going for the person with zero hospitality [experience].
 And this was [for] an entry-level, Front Desk Agent position.

-And I knew it was going to be “tough” to teach her all the Hilton ways and all the things that I had to go through, through the operating systems and whatnot.
+And I knew it was going to be “tough” to teach her all the Hilton ways, as well as the operating systems, systems and whatnot.

-There was definitely something that caught my attention.
+There was definitely something that caught my attention when interviewing her.
 It’s the way that she portrayed herself to me.
-And I am really, really glad to say that I was not wrong in the decision that I made.
+And I’m really glad to say that I was not wrong in the decision that I made.

 That’s what it’s all about.
-Never hiring the paper.
-You hire the person.
+Never hiring the paper, but hiring the person.
 And always attitude over aptitude.
 That’s my advice.

 What are the three big NOs when attending an interview?

-Andres Goeta: Well, first and foremost, presentation is key.
+Andres Goeta: First, presentation is key.
 So, you have to be well put together and well dressed.
-That’s the first one, in my opinion, because everything comes right here through the eyes.
+That’s the first one because, in my opinion, everything comes right here through the eyes.

-That shows me that you did some homework on the hotel or the place you’re going to.
+That shows me that you did some homework on the hotel or the establishment you wish to work for.
 So, just do a little research into that.

-Also, [as decision-makers,] we’ve seen resumes all day long.
-We’ve seen resumes for many, many, many years.
-So, we know when a resume is too big.
+Also, as decision-makers, we’ve seen resumes all day long.
+We’ve seen resumes for many years.
+So, we know when a resume is too much.

 So be as truthful as you can be because, at the end of the day, yes, that will get you a foot in the door.
-But the decisions are made when talking to the person, not in the resume.
+But the decisions are made when talking to the person, not when reading the resume.

-Yeah, we go back to the same thing.
-We hire the person, not the paper.
-So, a better approach would be to be as truthful as you can on paper and then make the connection here.
+A better approach would be to be as truthful as possible on paper and then make the connection during the interview.

 What is Hilton’s hiring process?